SonicPotions/editor/README.md

 This is still work in progress!
 So far a very basic standalone midi editor for the sound parameters is working.

+Also included is the source for a genetic pattern generator and a patch name generator.
+Those have no GUI atm.

 stuff that is still missing:
 - good layout/design
 - VST plugin mode